nauam/Courses/docs/developer/14-file-upload-plugins.md

 ## Configuration

-To enable the plugin, The plugin provider is specified in [qwcontrol-config.properties](/administration/configuration/config-file-reference.md#qwcontrol-config.properties):
+To enable the plugin, The plugin provider is specified in [rundeck-config.properties](/administration/configuration/config-file-reference.md#rundeck-config.properties):

-    qwcontrol.fileupload.plugin.type=[provider]
+    rundeck.fileupload.plugin.type=[provider]

 "Instance" scoped plugin properties will be configured on each File Option in a Job, and the property values will be pased to the `uploadFile` method.